 - Take out the bottom basket and move the spray arm, so you can access the filter unit.

 - Unscrew the filter unit to access the pump.
-Then, remove it.
+Then, remove the filter.

 - Clean the pump and remove any debris.
 There may be glass stuck in the pump, this is why I recommend being cautious and using protective gloves, and ideally using a shop vac to suck out any obstructions.

 Once you’ve done that, reassemble your dishwasher and plug it back in.
 Then, start a wash cycle to see if the issue was solved.